therexcodes/R-Chatbot-w-Django/README.md

 # Chatbot Application

 Welcome to **R Chatbot**, a Django-based chatbot application that integrates OpenAI's API to provide intelligent, dynamic, and context-aware conversations.
-This project utilizes OpenAI's state-of-the-art models like `gpt-3.5-turbo` (or available models) to deliver high-quality responses.
+This project utilizes OpenAI's state-of-the-art model `gpt-3.5-turbo`  to deliver high-quality responses.

 ## Features